Read-The-Question/rtq-review/src/pages/md/questionsonlytopicpapers/topicpapers_talgebra_8.md

 </div>
 <div class='question question'>

 In the following questions fill in the missing number.
-You can only use WHOLE numbers and you CANNOT USE the number1.
+You can only use WHOLE numbers and you CANNOT USE the number $1$.

 </div>
 <div class='questioncodeblock'>
 <pre class='language-latex'><code class='language-latex'>In the following questions fill in the missing number.
-You can only use WHOLE numbers and you CANNOT USE the number1.
+You can only use WHOLE numbers and you CANNOT USE the number $1$.
 </code></pre>
 </div>
 <ul class='subquestion lower-alpha'>